-The Monographs for formaldehyde, coffee, DDT, and radiofrequency electromagnetic radiation have been cited as examples of problematic evaluations by some (Kabat 2012) (note that, among these, only form aldehyde was classified as known to be carcinogenic to humans (Group 1) by an IARC Working Group).
+The monographs for formaldehyde, coffee, DDT, and radiofrequency electromagnetic radiation have been cited as examples of problematic evaluations by some (Kabat 2012) [among these, only formaldehyde was classified as known to be carcinogenic to humans (Group 1) by an IARC Working Group].
 These are important agents.
-However, to accept the charge that IARC evaluations are undamentally biased, one has to assume that the scientists who were members of the Working Groups were incapable of appropriately evaluating weaknesses in the data, or that they distorted the evaluative process because of personal biases.
-In our experience neither of these assertions is correct.
+However, to accept the charge that IARC evaluations are fundamentally biased, one has to assume that the scientists who were members of the Working Groups were incapable of appropriately evaluating weaknesses in the data, or that they distorted the evaluative process because of personal biases.
+In our experience, neither of these assertions is correct.
 Dissent among scientists is not unusual in any area of science.
 It is a strength of the scientific process.
 The IARC process capitalizes on this by bringing scientists from different disciplines together in one room to evaluate the literature and to reach a reasoned conclusion.
 Differences of opinion occur among Working Group members.
 These differences, however, typically involve disputes related to assignment to adjacent classification categories.
 It is instructive that there are no instances in which a carcinogen classified at the Group 1 level by one Working Group has been reversed by another.
 The recent review of all Group 1 agents for Volume 100 provided ample opportunity to reverse such previous classifications, but none occurred.
-Every scientist could probably name a substance that has been reviewed by IARC that they might personally place in a different category from that assigned by the Working Group, but this is one opinion against the collective wisdom and process of the Working Group,
+Every scientist could probably name a substance that has been reviewed by IARC that they might personally place in a different category from that assigned by the Working Group, but this is one opinion against the collective wisdom and process of the Working Group.

-Criticisms of the composition of the Working Groups

-The composition of the Working Groups has also been criticized (Erren 2011; McLaughlin et al. 2010; McLaughlin et al. 2011); it has been argued that members of the Working Groups who have conducted research on the agents under evaluation have a vested interest in advancing their own research results in the deliberations.
-This criticism has been addressed directly by Wild et al. (Wild and Cogliano 2011; Wild and Straif 2011) from IARC, and we know of no evidence to support this contention.
+Criticisms of the composition of the working groups.
+The composition of the Working Groups has also been criticized (Erren 2011; McLaughlin et al. 2010, 2011); it has been argued that members of the Working Groups who have conducted research on the agents under evaluation have a vested interest in advancing their own research results in the deliberations.
+This criticism has been addressed directly by Wild and colleagues (Wild and Cogliano 2011; Wild and Straif 2011) from IARC, and we know of no evidence to support this contention.
 Even if some scientists on the Working Group have performed research on some of the agents being considered, they make up a minority of the Working Group because several agents are usually evaluated in a single meeting, so the number of Working Group members who have conducted research on any one agent is typically small.
 Our experience has been that having some scientists who are knowledgeable about the studies of the agent under evaluation (and can therefore answer technical queries) and others from different, but related, fields provides a knowledgeable and balanced mix of scientific backgrounds for a thoughtful evaluation of the literature.

-Working Group members do not receive any fee for their work, but are paid travel expenses, and there is some prestige associated with service on an IARC Monograph.
-However, most scientists asked to serve on IARC Working Groups have already achieved some measure of scientific stature, and there is no reason why this should bias their evaluation in one direction of the other.
-In addition, IARC strictly requires that any conflict of interests are divulged, and does not allow those with conflicts of interest to serve on Working Groups, although non-voting observers who may conflict of interest are able to attend the Working Group meetings.
+Working Group members do not receive any fee for their work, but they are paid travel expenses, and there is some prestige associated with service on an IARC Monograph.
+However, most scientists asked to serve on IARC Working Groups have already achieved some measure of scientific stature, and there is no reason why this should bias their evaluation in one direction or the other.
+In addition,